hawcx/sdk_docs/docs/get-started.md

 ## Next Steps

-After integrating HawcxFramework, explore our documentation to learn how to:
+After integrating Hawcx, explore our documentation to learn how to:

 1. Implement secure user authentication
 2. Enable biometric login